SegRet: An Efficient Design for Semantic Segmentation with Retentive Network: Experiments

 \section{Experiments}

-We compared recent research methods on the ADE20K, Cityscapes and COCO-Stuff datasets, demonstrating that our proposed SegRet model successfully integrates RetNet into the semantic segmentation domain.
-Through comparative evaluation of model parameters and mIoU metrics, our experiments confirm that SegRet is a powerful semantic segmentation approach.
+We conducted comprehensive comparisons with recent SOTA methods on the ADE20K, Cityscapes, and COCO-Stuff datasets, demonstrating the effective integration of RetNet into the semantic segmentation domain through our SegRet model.
+By evaluating model parameters alongside mean Intersection over Union (mIoU) scores, our experiments substantiate that SegRet is a robust and competitive solution for semantic segmentation tasks.